Discover the emblematic monuments of Istanbul

 We have created a fun day in a small group (maximum 12 people) accompanied by one of our guides, you will set off to explore the greatest monuments of Istanbul.
 It’s an intimate day where you will also avoid tourist traps and cut the lines thanks to our guides.

-We meet at 9:30 am on the esplanade of Hagia Sophia (we send you the exact meeting point with our confirmation) where we begin our visit by the Basilica of Hagia Sophia (closed on Mondays).
+We meet at 9:30 am on the esplanade of Hagia Sophia (we send you the exact meeting point with our confirmation) where we begin our visit by the Grand Mosque of Hagia Sophia / Ayasofya-i Kebir Cami-i Şerifi (formerly the Church of Hagia Sophia).
 Hagia Sophia is an old Byzantine church built by Justinian in 537.
 It was until its transformation into a mosque by the Turks the largest Christian religious monument in the world.
 It took no less than 10,000 people to build it.
 Its dome is impressive: 36 meters in diameter and 56 m above the ground.
-It is now a museum, and many mosaics from the Byzantine era have been uncovered by archaeologists.
+It was a museum until July 2020, today it is a mosque that still contains many mosaics dating from the Byzantine era that have been updated by archaeologists.
 The mix between Christian and Muslim art is completely fascinating.

 You will then go to visit the Basilica Cistern at the end of the morning, it is the largest underground cistern in Istanbul, it was used to supply water to the city of Constantinople.
 The Byzantines had built large tanks to store water so as not to be in short supply during the summer.
 The cistern is a large underground room with columns 8 m high and basins of water.
 The lighting of the columns combined with the classical music in the background creates a mystical atmosphere.